zingale/phy504/docs/source/cxx-lambdas.rst

 Sort Example
 ============

-Lambdas make it easy to provide simply functions as arguments to other functions (like we did with ``std::sort()`` previously).
+Lambdas make it easy to provide simple functions as arguments to other functions (like we did with ``std::sort()`` previously).
 Here's an implementation of that using a lambda function: